 No one wants to talk at first.
 The pimps are lurking in the shadows and get angry if she keeps the women from work.
 It’s easier on quiet evenings.
 The women laugh at Rachel’s English accent and teach her American slang expressions.
-Like that the street is called the track, and that women in the sex industry are in the life.
+Like that the street is called the track, and women in the sex industry are in the life.
 The men who sell them are called pimps, the clients Johns or tricks.
 Most of them have been ‘in the life’ since the age of 13 or 14.
 Almost all of them grew up poor, with little or no family support.
-Some ran away from home, lived in foster homes or were kicked out of their homes.
+Some ran away from home, lived in foster homes, or were kicked out of their homes.
 “But don’t talk to us,” says one woman.
 “It’s the younger ones who need the most help.”
-Rachel is shocked when she realises that there are girls as young as 12 on the street.
+Rachel is shocked when she realizes that there are girls as young as 12 on the street.
 She gets angry when they are arrested by the police and given prison sentences.
 “You’re children!” she says.
 “You need help, not punishment.”
 Rachel discovers that the laws in New York only protect children from commercial sexual exploitation if they’ve been brought to the US from other countries by human traffickers.
 But most of the girls she meets were born and grew up in New York.

 GEMS is born